+++ Get New Ideas by Email +++

 Where Chmess Goes Wrong

-So why bother?
 Dennett’s main concern seems to be unsuspecting undergraduates being lured into a career of philosophical nothingness.
 He blames this on self-absorbed philosophy professors who feel obliged to keep up the charade.
-Students might not intend to devote their professional careers to the study of quasi-science fiction.
+Students may not intend to devote their professional careers to the study of quasi-science fiction.
 But they may end up feeling cheated if their expertise will never be in demand.
 In the end, the only options they will have left are to change careers or to carry on the flame of make-believe.

-The bad news is that chmess isn’t limited to philosophy or academia for that matter.
+The bad news is that Chmess isn’t limited to philosophy or academia for that matter.

 a form of paid employment that is so completely pointless, unnecessary, or pernicious that even the employee cannot justify its existence even though, as part of the conditions of employment, the employee feels obliged to pretend that this is not the case.